NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 ## Creating a Cohort

-Depending on the application function, if may be beneficial to create a new cohort.
-Although the GDC Data Portal SDK provides a number of functions for creating a new cohort.
-It is highly recommended that the application use the provided `Button` and `SaveCohortModal` components to create a new cohort.
+Depending on the application function, it may be beneficial to create a new cohort.
+Although the GDC Data Portal SDK provides a number of functions for creating a new cohort, it is highly recommended that the application use the provided `Button` and `SaveCohortModal` components to create a new cohort.
 The `Button` and `SaveCohortModal` components are located in the `@gff/portal-proto` package.